NathanDuran/CAMS-Dialogue-Annotation/schema.md

 It is not very common in annotation schemes to specifically distinguish the concept of choice questions from that of set questions.
-However, whereas it is common for the concept set question to carry the expectation that all members of the set with a given property should be returned by the addressee, for a choice- question the expectation is that there will be exactly one.
+However, whereas it is common for the concept set question to carry the expectation that all members of the set with a given property should be returned by the addressee, for a choice-question the expectation is that there will be exactly one.
 The different preconditions and effects indicate that these are semantically different concepts, and they have been treated here as such.